kokukuma/nupic_image_recognition/README.md

 + Get wnid list
   + You need to prepare csv file of wnid.
   + I created the csv file by shaping LSVRC page.(http://image-net.org/challenges/LSVRC/2014/browse-synsets)
-  + Here is sanple csv file(data/classification_categorys.csv).
+  + Here is sample csv file (data/classification_categorys.csv).

 + Run get_image_from_imagenet.py
-  + This program to get the image from imagenet.
-This program is to save the image to get the url of the image to wnid each.
+  + This script to get the image from imagenet.
+  + Simply, this script get image url by wnid, and download image file.
+  + I have excluded the following file.
+    + flicr not found image file
+    + cannot open file
+    + Too small file
     ```
     cd data
     python get_image_from_imagenet.py